 Accreditation is a voluntary process.
-However, without certain accreditations, there is no guarantee that the program meets the educational standards and guidelines of the profession.
+However, without certain accreditation, there is no guarantee that the program meets the educational standards and guidelines of the profession.

 Here at the Institute of Ultrasound Diagnostics, we are accredited by The Commission on Accreditation of Allied Health Education Programs (CAAHEP) and are licensed by the Alabama Department of Postsecondary Education for Private Schools.

-Our One-Year General Sonography program is accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs).
+Our One Year General Sonography program is accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs, upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
 CAAHEP is recognized by the CHEA (Council for Higher Education Accreditation) and is a member of the ASPA (Association of Specialized & Professional Accreditors).
 They have the distinction of being the largest programmatic accreditor of the health sciences professions and is considered the “Gold Standard” for sonography programs.

 CAAHEP reviews and accredits more than 2,100 individual education programs in 30 different health science occupations.
 It is worth noting that all programs accredited by the CAAHEP are continually assessed to ensure they meet each profession’s standards and guidelines.

 Because our One Year program is accredited by CAAHEP, our students are allowed to sit for the National Certification exams through the ARDMS (American Registry for Diagnostic Medical Sonography) 60 days before they graduate, which means that they can be ARDMS registered upon graduation.